-Determine the normal ride height.
-The normal ride height is the distance between the bottom edge of the wheel-well and the center of the hub with the vehicle in the "as delivered" condition.
-In some cases, normal ride height is not perfectly level.

-- Remove unusual loads and examine your vehicle from the side to ensure it is on a level surface. - b.
-If necessary (in cases where your leaf springs are sagging badly), use a jack to raise the rear end so that the vehicle achieves the original "as delivered" ride height. - 2.
-Measure the distance between the center of the hub and the bottom edge of the wheel well (Fig. 2).
-This is the normal ride height.
+- 1. Determine the Normal Ride Height.
+The Normal Ride Height is the distance between the bottom edge of the wheel-well and the center of the hub with the vehicle in the "as delivered" condition.
+In some cases, Normal Ride Height is not perfectly level. - a.
+Remove unusual loads and examine your vehicle from the side to ensure it is on a level surface. - b.
+If necessary (in cases where the leaf springs are sagging badly), use a jack to raise the rear end so that the vehicle achieves the original "as delivered" ride height. - 2.
+Measure the distance between the center of the hub and the bottom edge of the wheel well (see Fig. 2).
+This is the Normal Ride Height.
+Enter the measurement below: